District heating: Third generation

 In the 1970s the third generation was developed and was subsequently used in most of the following systems all over the world.
 This generation is also called the "Scandinavian district heating technology", because many of the district heating component manufacturers are based in Scandinavia.
 The third generation uses prefabricated, pre-insulated pipes, which are directly buried into the ground and operates with lower temperatures, usually below 100 °C. A primary motivation for building these systems was security of supply by improving the energy efficiency after the two oil crises led to disruption of the oil supply.
 Therefore, those systems usually used coal, biomass and waste as energy sources, in preference to oil.
 In some systems, geothermal energy and solar energy are also used in the energy mix.
 For example, Paris has been using geothermal heating from a 55–70 °C source 1–2 km below the surface for domestic heating since the 1970s.
+Especially in the former Eastern Bloc nuclear energy has been used for district heating and new systems keep being installed in China.
+The source of the heat of nuclear district heating is virtually always waste heat from power reactors, but proposals to build dedicated heating reactors or to use the waste heat from repurposed spent fuel pools have been brought forth.

 Fourth generation

-Currently, the fourth generation is being developed, with the transition to 4th generation already in process in Denmark.
+Currently, the fourth generation is being developed, with the transition to fourth generation already in process in Denmark.
 The fourth generation is designed to combat climate change and integrate high shares of variable renewable energy into the district heating by providing high flexibility to the electricity system.

 According to the review by Lund et al. those systems have to have the following abilities: